sertangulveren/gorbfib/README.md

 # Working with Golang Libraries on Ruby instance.

 This is the example of embedding Golang functions to Ruby instance.
+The package written with Go was built as C-shared library.

 ## Fibonacci Benchmark
 Imported a fibonacci function that writen in Golang using the `ffi` gem.